mderrier/aws-s3.js/README.md

 - [ ] implement "prune" option
 - [ ] implement "fs" option
 - [ ] support S3 Buckets with more than 100 Objects
+- [ ] better detection for Content-Type header